pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1534-40 Holydays with Coding

+These holydays I continue to reading my current book, and also I am learning how to use neovim as my IDE, neovim is amazing but very complicated, I am learning a lot of new concepts.

 ### Day 1533 Building Containers

 Today studying thr Red Hat certification I did a little exercise to build a container image following the best practices recommended by RedHat.
 I don't know why but Containers and Microservices are two topics loved by me.